Coast FM (West Cornwall): Re-brand to Coast FM

 On 23 May 2016 it was announced on The Cornishman's website that on 5 November 2016, Penwith Radio would be re-branding as Coast FM.
 Chairman Alan Shepherd said: "Coast FM is a new and exciting name for a radio station that I hope the people of West Cornwall will take to their hearts and treat as their own.
 The name Penwith Radio has served us well but it's time for a new lick of paint and a re-focus on being the radio station of choice for radio listeners in West Cornwall".
 Nick Dent presented the launch programme for Coast FM on 5 November 2016 at 10am, and the Coast FM bus toured around the surrounding areas to celebrate the launch.

+Expansion of service

+In July 2023, following a successful bid to the broadcasting regulator, OFCOM announced it had awarded Coast FM an additional transmitter to cover the Hayle, St Ives and surrounding areas.
+The service will operate on 106.4 FM and is due on air spring / summer 2024.